On Asymptotic Dark Energy in String Theory

 We then calculate the value of $V$ at the minimum and find the same flux-dependent expression for both solutions.
 If the above constraint in equation \eqref{eq:constraint} is imposed then it follows that $V_{min}<0$.
 So, the putative minimum after stabilizing the complex structure moduli is AdS.
 There are a few special cases to further be considered if the fluxes take on special values or vanish.
 We discuss these in the appendix \ref{app:special} and find that these are not viable either.
 Thus, there is no solution in this model that has a rolling dilaton with $\tau_I=e^{-\phi} \to \infty$ and $\gamma=\sqrt{2}$.

 If both the dilaton and some or all of the complex structure moduli are to roll, then we cannot find $\gamma \leq \sqrt{2}$ as any direction that the fields would roll along would have to be as steep or steeper than the $\tau_{I}$ direction.
+The reason is that $\tau_I$ appears in the denominators of \emph{all} terms of the scalar potential and in all of them the corresponding $\gamma$ for $\tau_I$ is greater or equal to $\sqrt{2}$.
 So in order to ever get $\gamma \leq \sqrt{2}$ we need to stabilize the dilaton and investigate the scenario where the complex structure moduli roll, which is what we are doing in the next subsection.